 About Life juts out from a white-tiled Dogenzaka building, flanked by a Familymart convenience store.
 There’s only standing room inside and a sliver of seating outside, but the central location makes it a great place to slow down, take a break and people watch.

 It’s the second endeavour from Atsushi Sakao, who had already refined the black, white, filter, cold-brew and quick-brew coffee offerings over at Onibus Coffee.
-The stand has been economically designed – despite the limited space, About Life manages to host regular art exhibitions and residencies by guest baristas from around the world.
+The stand has been economically designed – despite the limited space, About Life manages to host residencies by guest baristas from around the world (including Australia).
 And the bike hooks on the wall are a thoughtful touch.

-This article is produced in partnership with Virgin Australia.
+This article is produced by Broadsheet in partnership with Virgin Australia.
+Flights to Tokyo, Japan are on sale here.